Xpra-org/xpra/docs/Network/README.md

 </details>

 The performance of xpra will be affected by your network connection speed, in particular [bufferbloat](https://en.wikipedia.org/wiki/Bufferbloat) is known to cause severe performance degradations as xpra is quite sensitive to network jitter and latency, try to [eliminate bufferbloat in your network](https://www.bufferbloat.net/projects/bloat/wiki/What_can_I_do_about_Bufferbloat/).

+QUIC should offer the lowest latency, though it may need [some tuning](https://github.com/Xpra-org/xpra/issues/3376).

 See [A little bump in the wire that makes your Internet faster](https://apenwarr.ca/log/?m=201808), [bufferbloat faq](https://gettys.wordpress.com/bufferbloat-faq/).